Cataract in dogs is a common condition as they age.

 Evolution is slow.

-This specific treatment for cataracts in dogs is giving more and more convincing results from month to month.
+This natural treatment for cataracts in dogs is giving more and more convincing results from month to month.

 That's why I want to check in regularly to update you and share treatment adjustments as we progress.